top of page

 Patrick Grover

-Ontological coaching: Adjust way of Being: Shift the way you show up and the right behaviors follow naturally.
-Doing: Add new behaviors in effort to produce a different outcome Most coaching focuses on what you should do or your "Doings".
+Ontological Coaching: engaging & challenging your current way of being as a means for change.
+Most coaching focuses on what you should do or your "Doings".
 Ontological coaching focuses on who you are being, because your way of being determines everything you do.
-Example: Traditional Coach(Doing)- “What you need to do is hold your team more accountable.
+Being: the fundamental state or fact of existence.
+Doing: To add new behaviors in an effort to produce a different outcome.
+Example: Traditional Coach (Doing) “What you need to do is hold your team more accountable.
 Schedule weekly check-ins and performance reviews.”
 Ontological Coach (Being)- “You’re already know how to do check-ins.
-The real issue isn’t the structure — it’s that you’re showing up hesitant and avoiding difficult conversations.
+The real issue isn’t the structure, it’s that you’re showing up hesitant and avoiding difficult conversations.
 What would it look like if you showed up as the leader fully responsible for the standard of the team?”
 Being.
 The difference?
-Doing: Add new behaviors.
-Being: Shifts the way you show up and the right behaviors follow naturally.
-Deeper explanation for nerds: If one’s “existential state of being” is misaligned with reality, it produces distortion in paradigm and action.
-But if one aligns with what is — with the structure of Being itself — clarity, ownership, and power emerge.
+Doing adds new behaviors.
+Being shifts the way you interact with the world and the behaviors follow naturally.
+Deeper Dive- If one’s “existential state of being” is misaligned with reality, it produces distortion in paradigm and action.
+But if one aligns with what is, with the structure of Being itself- clarity, ownership, and power emerge.
+For even more of a deep dive, look to the "Read more" section of Ontological philosophy directly below this. ⬇️

-Ontology vs. Epistemology Ontology is experiential; something you experience Epistemology is knowledge; something you know One adds knowledge.
+Ontology vs. Epistemology Ontology is experiential; something you experience.
+Epistemology is knowledge; something you know.
+One adds knowledge.
 The other transforms the person operating the knowledge.
 Epistemology changes what you know.
 Ontology changes who you are being.
 Epistemological change: “I learned a new leadership strategy.”
-Ontological change: “I became someone who takes full responsibility for the standard of the team.”
+Ontological change: “I became someone who takes full responsibility for the standard of the team”.